-The exemptions introduced in 2015 were intended to be valid for two (2) years from the date the various amending laws entered into force, however, the exemptions have been extended for a further of three (3) years, until 31 December 2021.
+The exemptions introduced in 2015 were intended to be valid for two (2) years from the date the various amending laws entered into force, however, the exemptions have been extended, until 31 December 2022.

 Transactions covered by these provisions

 The exemptions cover transactions relating to the direct or indirect sale and transfer of immovable property and rights upon immovable property pursuant to a contract deposited with the Land Registry Office between borrowers and lenders, with the objective of reduction or settlement of loans, advances or other credit facilities granted by financial institutions and other lenders, which were considered as non-performing loans at or before 31 December 2015.